 Draining the Life Out of You

 I am a fairly energetic person, or at least I was before the migraines became so consistent.
-Even through the episodic migraines I have lived with for years now, I always managed to find a way to power through and be productive on most days with exception to the really bad migraines.
+Even through the episodic migraines I have lived with for years now, I always managed to find a way to power through and be productive on most days with the exception of the really bad migraines.
 On the occasions that I get the extreme migraine, it definitely knocks me off of my feet until my medication can eventually get it under control again.

 Lately, I have discovered a downward spiraling trend with my migraine pain.
 My abortive, which used to work exceptionally well, has started to lose its effectiveness.
 I still count on my medication to break the cycle of most of my episodes, but on the rare occasion that I have a bad attack, the medicine is beginning to falter.
 I have been able to count on my medication for quite some time to get the job done.
 Unfortunately, things are beginning to change.
 On some days, the medication works great while on other days, the medication barely even takes the edge off.